At work we have had on display

 NOPE! its a ‘64 Velocette Vogue 200cc, a small trend in British motorcycles.

-piece of work.
-Finely crafted fiberglass panels fit nicely together to
+Regardless of all this, the Velocette Vogue is really a beautiful piece of work.
+Finely crafted fiberglass panels fit nicely together to make a lovely, yet functional shape.

 more Velocette's from this article.....